mundialis/RVF_Mauritania/README.md

         - in future following could be further tested/investigated (optional)
           - only give positive samples -> negative samples will be sampled as background points by MaxEnt tool
             - analyse impact of different region settings (e.g. only area buffered around given positive samples vs. complete Mauretania, ...)
+      - Model options: Usage of monthly disease data
+        - Option 1: Sinlge Model
           -  Combine all given positive and negative samples from all months/years
           - Sample Covariates for all given positive and negative results (i.e. create monhtly SWD files) and combine them --> use this as input to train one single model
-          - TODO:
-            - check for balanced dataset -> approx. same number of positive and negative samples
-            - compare result with single month trained model (i.e. october 2020 modell)
-        - Optional/further ideas:
+        - Option 2: Monthly Models
-          - train monthly models (for which enough positive (and negative) samples given) + apply to all data + average results
+          - train monthly models (for which enough positive (and negative) samples given)
     - Apply Model
-      - apply model to all monthly data (from 2019-2023)
+      - apply model to all monthly data (from 2019-2023, see also `PREDICTION` section within [config](config/potential_risk_areas_config.cfg))
     - Creation of binary maps
       - TODO: Define/Compute threshold for creation of binary potential risk maps
         - e.g. check Maxent html-output: Table with Cloglog threshold for various "common threshold" with corresponding omission rate